 Don't forget the obvious way to crowdsource a place to stay.
 Odds are you don't personally know everyone who follows you on Twitter–so send out a tweet asking about any extra rooms!
 The same goes for Facebook.
 You never know if you'll get lucky.

 WHAT TO WEAR

-At time of publication, the weather forecast for Lollapalooza 2016 calls for a mix of thunder and rainstorms for the first three days, and then sun on Sunday.
+At time of publication, the weather forecast for Lollapalooza 2018 calls for a mix of thunderstorms for the first day, and then sun the rest of the weekend.
 However, as Lolla-goers in 2012 discovered, it can never hurt to expect the unexpected.
 The 2012 festival was marked by bad rain and high winds–over 60,000 people had to evacuate Grant Park for several hours.
 We doubt that'll happen again, but just in case, we're looking out for you with our tips on this page.

 In general, you'll experience mild summer weather, so this is a great time to check out our festival fashion guide or this 2016 festival hairstyle guide if you want a few pointers for a new outfit.
 You're not camping, so you'll actually be able to shower–a huge plus of Lollapalooza.

 Here are some other essential items to bring along:

 - Backpack – You’ll be carrying at least a few pounds and a backpack distributes that weight evenly.
 Save yourself unnecessary pain and leave the shoulder and cross-body bags at home.